-In April of each year, a large part of Asia will celebrate a holiday known as Ching Ming (Qing Ming) festival.
-This holiday is a ceremony where the Asians will go to the ancestor graves.
+In April of each year, a large part of Asia celebrates a holiday known as Ching Ming (Qing Ming) festival.
+This holiday is a ceremony where Asians will go to their ancestor’s graves.

-The Ching Ming (Qing Ming) festival is celebrated in most parts of Asia, especially in any country that has a large Chinese community.
-Not all countries will celebrate this cultural festival as a public holiday, but in many parts of Asia, you will find people taking time off work as they need to go with their families to their family gravesites.
+The Ching Ming (Qing Ming) festival is celebrated in most parts of Asia, especially in any country with a large Chinese community.
+Not all countries will celebrate this cultural festival as a public holiday.
+Still, in many parts of Asia, you will find people taking time off work as they need to go with their families to their family gravesites.

-Location of the Ching Ming (Qing Ming) Festival Celebrations
+Location of Ching Ming (Qing Ming) Festival Celebrations In Asia

 The Ching Ming (Qing Ming) festival is celebrated in mainland China, Taiwan, Hong Kong, Macau, South Korea, Japan, Malaysia, Singapore, Indonesia, Thailand, and Vietnam.
 For many of these countries, this is also a public holiday, or companies may give the holiday as an extra holiday to allow their staff time to their family graves.

-In countries like Malaysia, Singapore, Indonesia, and Thailand, the holiday would be celebrated mainly by the Chinese community.
+The holiday is celebrated mainly by the Chinese community in Malaysia, Singapore, Indonesia, and Thailand.
 In Japan, the festival is only celebrated on the island of Okinawa.
 Most Japanese will do their tomb-sweeping in August for what they call the Bon Festival.

-Many Chinese communities throughout the world will visit their ancestor’s graves sometime during April to celebrate the Ching Ming (Qing Ming) holiday.
-This holiday is also known as the tomb-sweeping holiday as the Asians will go to the family graves to sweep the graves and take care of their family gravesites.
+Many Chinese communities worldwide will visit their ancestor’s graves sometime during April to celebrate the Ching Ming (Qing Ming) holiday.
+This is also known as the tomb-sweeping holiday as the Asians will go to the family graves to sweep the graves and take care of their family gravesites.

 Why Is The Ching Ming (Qing Ming) Festival Celebrated In So Many Places Around Asia?